mim24sd/survey-app/readme.md

 # Servey App

-Serey App is a react app which is bundled by [WebPack](https://webpack.js.org)
+Servey App is a react app which is bundled by [WebPack](https://webpack.js.org)

 In This project I focus on Modular CSS and SASS as CSS pre-processor.